-The Company's policy regarding financial risk, as well as its exposure to the price, credit and liquidity risk are described in detail in the notes to the separate financial statement for 2013.
+The Group's policy regarding financial risk, as well as its exposure to the price, credit and liquidity risk are described in detail in the notes to the consolidated financial statement for 2013.

-The Company uses derivative financial instruments in order to hedge its interest rate risk exposure.
+The Group uses derivative financial instruments in order to hedge its interest rate risk exposure.

-By the SWAP contracts dated 12.11.2008 the Company executed two interest rate hedges: With ING Bank a contract was signed to fix the six-month Euribor under the Senior Loan with EBRD of 3.694% for a 5-year period until 05.10.2013.
+By the SWAP contracts dated 12.11.2008 The Group executed two interest rate hedges: With ING Bank a contract was signed to fix the six-month Euribor under the Senior Loan with EBRD of 3.694% for a 5-year period until 05.10.2013.